Atom Interferometric Imaging of Differential Potentials Using an Atom Laser

 The falling atoms can be further manipulated with a dipole potential created by impinging focused laser light that is detuned from a resonant transition.
 Under appropriate conditions, this can lead to strong mechanical effects such as intricate patterns of caustics~\cite{Mossman:2021}.
-The sign and strength of the dipole potential depend on the wavelength of the laser in relation to the resonance lines of the atom, as well as on the laser intensity.
-For the experiments presented below, we exploit this versatility by choosing a laser wavelength such that the resulting potential is attractive for atoms in the $\ket{1,0}$ state and repulsive for atoms in the $\ket{2,0}$ state.
+The sign and strength of the dipole potential depend on the intensity and wavelength of the laser in relation to the resonance lines of the atom.
+Here, we exploit this versatility by choosing a laser wavelength such that the resulting potential is attractive for atoms in the $\ket{1,0}$ state and repulsive for atoms in the $\ket{2,0}$ state.
 See~\EPAPS{} for more details.
-The mechanical effects of the dipole potential focus or defocus the $\ket{1,0}$ or $\ket{2,0}$ atom lasers respectively.
-In both cases, caustics can form for sufficiently high powers~\cite{Mossman:2021}.
-However, in the present experiments, we use weak dipole strengths that have only small mechanical effects on the atom laser, probing mostly the so-called ``Aharonov-Bohm'' phase in the interference patterns~\cite{Overstreet:2022}.
-The dipole is located $z_{d} = \SI{89.9(4)}{\micro m}$ below the injection site, and the Gaussian waist radius of the dipole laser $w=\SI{38.9(6)}{\micro m}$ is smaller than the transverse extent of the atom laser ($\sim \SI{240}{\micro m}$).
+The dipole potential focuses or defocuses the $\ket{1,0}$ or $\ket{2,0}$ atom lasers respectively, and can in both cases form caustics for sufficiently high powers~\cite{Mossman:2021}.
+Here we use weak dipole strengths that have only small mechanical effects on the atom laser, probing mostly the so-called ``Aharonov-Bohm'' phase~\cite{Overstreet:2022}.
+The dipole is centered $z_{d} = \SI{89.9(4)}{\micro m}$ below the injection site, and the Gaussian waist radius of the dipole laser $w=\SI{38.9(6)}{\micro m}$ is smaller than the transverse extent of the atom laser ($\approx\SI{240}{\micro m}$).

-In addition to the dipole potential, a differential potential for atoms in the $\ket{1,0}$ and $\ket{2,0}$ states can also be generated by a magnetic field.
-While these two states exhibit no linear Zeeman effect, their energies are shifted by the quadratic Zeeman effect.
-In particular, for the experimentally employed magnetic field configuration with a background field of approximately \SI{10}{G} and a vertical gradient of $\d{B}/\d{z}=\SI{-25.10\pm 0.01}{G/cm}$, the energy of the $\ket{2,0}$ ($\ket{1,0}$) state increases (decreases) with $h \times \SI{12.43\pm0.06}{kHz/mm}$ in the $-z$ direction, determined using a linear approximation across the region of magnetic fields covered by the atom laser (see~\EPAPS{} for details).
+In addition to the dipole potential, a differential potential for atoms in the $\ket{1,0}$ and $\ket{2,0}$ states can be generated by a magnetic field, shifting their energies by the quadratic Zeeman effect.
+Here, with a background field of approximately \SI{10}{G} and a vertical gradient of $\d{B}/\d{z}=\SI{-25.10\pm 0.01}{G/cm}$, the energy of the $\ket{2,0}$ ($\ket{1,0}$) state increases (decreases) with $h \times \SI{12.43\pm0.06}{kHz/mm}$ in the $-z$ direction, determined using a linear approximation across the region of magnetic fields covered by the atom laser (see~\EPAPS{} for details).
 This magnetic field is present in the full region of the atom laser, whereas the dipole laser is focused to a region just below the trapped position of the \gls{BEC}.